mcosovic/FactorGraph.jl/docs/src/man/output.md

 The variable `results.gbp` contains the following fields:
 - `mean`, `variance`, `iteration`, `rmse`, `mae`, `wrss` These variables save the GBP algorithm results.
-Values of the error metrics `rmse`, `mae` and `wrss` are available only if we use the command `out = evaluation`.
+Values of the error metrics `rmse`, `mae` and `wrss` are available only if we use the command `out = "error"`.

 The variable `results.wls` contains the following fields:
 - `mean` `rmse`, `mae`, `wrss`, `rmseGBPWLS`, `maeGBPWLS` Those variables save the WLS results, which can be used to compare the results obtained by the GBP algorithm.
-However, values are only available if we use the command `out = wls`.
+However, values are only available if we use the command `out = "wls"`.

 Finally, a struct variable `system` contains the input data.